 New York University is a private research school with nearly 200 years of history.
 With a curriculum originally founded on the tenets of secular education, NYU stands today as one of the top schools in the nation with a diverse community and competitive admissions process.
-To help students in their essay responses, here’s InGenius Prep’s guide to the NYU supplemental essays 2024-2025.
+To help students in their essay responses, here’s InGenius Prep’s guide to the NYU supplemental essay.

-NYU Supplemental Essays 2024-2025
+NYU Supplemental Essay

-“In a world where disconnection seems to often prevail, we are looking for students who embody the qualities of bridge builders—students who can connect people, groups, and ideas to span divides, foster understanding, and promote collaboration within a dynamic, interconnected, and vibrant global academic community.
-We are eager to understand how your experiences have prepared you to build the bridges of the future.
-Please consider one or more of the following questions in your essay:”
+We are looking for students who want to be bridge builders—students who can connect people, groups, and ideas to span divides, foster understanding, and promote collaboration within a dynamic, interconnected, and vibrant global academic community.
+We are eager for you to tell us how your experiences have helped you understand what qualities and efforts are needed to bridge divides so that people can better learn and work together.

 3. What specific actions have you taken to build bridges between diverse groups, ideas, or cultures?